nezu-old/CRUDGenerator/README.md

 ### from source
 1. clone the repository
-2. install all dependencies using npm
+2. install all dependencies using `npm i`
 3. build with `npm run build`
 4. install globally using `npm i -g`
 5. run using `crudgenerator`